KristekQQ/rust/README.md

 ./ci_offline_setup.sh
 ```

-Cargo is configured in `.cargo/config.toml` to use these local sources:
+The file `.cargo/config.offline.toml` configures Cargo to use these local
+sources.
+Copy it to `.cargo/config.toml` when building without network
+access:

 ```toml
 [source.crates-io]